Do people from Jeonju not eat bibimbap? Locals’ favorite bibimbap spot in Jeonju: Han Kook Jib, Baeksong Hall.

 Let me introduce Jeonju Cafe with a good atmosphere recommended by locals.

 Korea’s 2025, the Year of the Blue Snake, has begun.
 For those who plan to visit Jeonju in this new year, here are three cafes recommended by Jeonju residents. | WORKERBEE (House of B) <In the vicinity of Hanok Village> The first place I’d like to introduce is WORKERBEE, a honey-specialty café near Hanok Village.
 WORKERBEE is so popular that they say it comes to mind when you think of Jeonju.
 Its location is on the main road next to Pungnammun Square in the direction of Nambu Traditional Market.
 You won’t miss it.
 As you see in the photo, they offer a variety of honey products.
-From some goods created from the café menu to everyday items you can enjoy at home, this café arouses your curiosity from the
+From some goods created from the café menu to everyday items you can enjoy at home, this café arouses your curiosity from the entrance.
+The

 I healed my mind at the Garden Culture Center, a perfect space for a date in Jeonju.